 Go Anytime — Take Online Classes

 If you don’t want to defer, you do have the option of taking online classes while volunteering with ILP.
-You’ll only be teaching English or volunteering in an orphanage for 15-20 hours a week, so there is time to take an online class if you’d like.
+You’ll only be teaching English or volunteering with our orphanage program for 15-20 hours a week, so there is time to take an online class if you’d like.
 That way you can get college credit during the fall or winter semester without "missing" school.

 We’ve had multiple volunteers go that route.
 It makes for a busy semester and we really don’t recommend taking a full load (because you don’t want to miss out on weekend trips to cool beaches, a bomb safari, or cathedrals because you have too much homework) but it’s helped make it work for fall and spring semester volunteers.
 If that's the best option for you, talk with your ILP rep about country options that would be the best fit for you — there are internet and housing concerns to maybe consider when it comes to country preferences.

 Can I Get Credit?